 - Alternative Methods – If you prefer not to use bottles there are alternatives.
-Check out our full bottle alternatives here.
+Check out our guide on baby bottle alternatives here.
 These can also help babies who are unable to use bottles to feed.

-If you want to wait before feeding you baby the expressed breast milk you’ll need to keep it stored safely.
+If you want to wait before feeding your baby the expressed breast milk, you’ll need to keep it stored safely.
 You may also want to build a breast milk stash for future use.
 This is what you’ll need:

 - Cool Bag – If you are pumping milk at work, you’ll need to store it until you get home.
 A cool bag is perfect for commuting to and from work without spoiling your milk.

 Breast milk attracts bacteria and mould growth.
 This means you need to regularly clean and sterilize your breast pump and feeding equipment.
 This will prevent your baby being exposed to infection or illness.